Agnès Arnauld

-Mother Agnès Arnauld, S.O.Cist.
-(1593–1672), was the Abbess of the Abbey of Port-Royal, near Paris, and a major figure in French Jansenism.
+Agnès Arnauld, (1593–1672), was a Cistercian nun and the abbess of the Abbey of Port-Royal, near Paris.
+She was a major figure in French Jansenism.

-She was born Jeanne-Catherine-Agnès Arnauld, a member of the Arnauld family, sister of Antoine Arnauld, "le Grand Arnauld" and of Mother Angélique Arnauld.
-She succeeded Angélique as head of the abbey in 1658, thus leading it during the most repressive anti-Jansenist period.
+Arnauld was born Jeanne-Catherine-Agnès Arnauld, a member of the Arnauld family.
+She was a sister of the priest philosopher Antoine Arnauld, called "le Grand Arnauld" and of Abbess Angélique Arnauld.

+Agnès Arnauld succeeded her sister Angélique as head of the abbey in 1630.
+She led it during the most repressive anti-Jansenist period.
 She organised the movement against signing the Formulary of Alexander VII and for this was confronted by Hardouin de Péréfixe, the Archbishop of Paris.
 She was also the author of the Constitutions of Port-Royal, a text which reformed the material and spiritual rule of the abbey in a spirit of Cistercian renewal.

+Her niece Angélique de Saint-Jean Arnauld d'Andilly (b.
+1624) succeeded her as Abbess.